 - Students can apply for their Master's after completing 36 credit hours. - Be aware of the academic calendar.
-The process to apply for your Master's degree takes time, - and it is important to know the deadlines for applying for graduation to avoid late fees. - Be sure to leave yourself enough time to consult with your faculty advisor. - Note: The Final Examination is not required for the Master of Education in Educational Psychology. - https://catalog.tamu.edu/graduate/colleges-schools-interdisciplinary/education-human-development/educational-psychology/med/#programrequirementstext - In consultation with your faculty advisor, students should submit a doctoral degree plan at the end of their first semester.
+The process to apply for your Master's degree takes time, and it is important to know the deadlines for applying for graduation to avoid late fees. - Be sure to leave yourself enough time to consult with your faculty advisor. - Note: The Final Examination is not required for the Master of Education in Educational Psychology. - In consultation with your faculty advisor, students should submit a doctoral degree plan at the end of their first semester.